awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/update-greengrass-core-v2.md

 ## Perform an OTA update<a name="create-ota-update"></a>

 To perform an OTA update, [create a deployment](create-deployments.md) that includes the [nucleus component](greengrass-nucleus-component.md) and the version to install\.

+**Note**
+Several AWS\-provided public components depend on specific minor versions of the Greengrass nucleus\.
+Because of this dependency, you must update these public components when you update the Greengrass nucleus to a new minor version\.
+When you create the deployment, check which public components depend on the nucleus, and update those components to a later version that supports the desired Greengrass nucleus version\.
+For example, version 2\.0\.7 of the [stream manager component](stream-manager-component.md) supports v2\.0\.3 to v2\.0\.x of the Greengrass nucleus\.
+Stream manager v2\.0\.8 supports v2\.0\.3 to v2\.1\.x of the Greengrass nucleus\.
+Because of these version constraints, you must update stream manager to v2\.0\.8 or later when you update the Greengrass nucleus to v2\.1 on core devices that run stream manager v2\.0\.7\.